 The lily pads in this piece are much larger than the ones in the first piece.
 That’s because I had to adjust them in relation to the size of the fish and what you would find in a pond.
 Similarly, the roots are much longer here, and that was an attempt to create a more immersive experience for the viewer.

 I’ve thought about creating this type of project on a much larger scale, but that would require a gallery to install it.
 Technically, that type of project would require a more industrial level.
 “Koi Pond with Water Lilies” is the limits of what I could do within my own home.
 Who knows though, maybe I have a bigger version of this project on my horizon!

 This project continues the themes that were present in the first two pieces in the series, but how is this piece different from those first two?

 In the first piece, “Water Lilies in Summer Bloom,” the lily pads are placed at heights in relation to each other.
 In this final piece, the water lilies are evenly placed.
 That was deliberate, because I wanted to take the idea of perspective further in this project.
 The placement of the lily pads evenly at the top of the piece gives the impression that the lily pads are floating on water, with a couple of koi swimming among the roots of the lily pads.
 The placement of each of the pieces in this project is deliberately creating a more full image of a pond.

 When you look at “Koi Below the Surface,” the fish could be anywhere in the water.
 They could be at the very surface, or at the deepest depths of the pond.
 The lily pads are always at the surface though, so the combination of the lily pads and the koi in one piece really creates a full image of the scene I wanted to create.

-How did you approach color planning the fish?
+How did you make color planning choices for this project?

-Do you have any questions for Ania on this second installment in the Kinetic Water Series?
-Leave them in the comments below!
+If you have any final questions for Ania on her Kinetic Water Series, please feel free to leave them in the comments section below!